Role

 Once we understood the main friction points, we brought together design, engineering, and the LLM team to explore where AI could help.

-The goal wasn't to add AI for the sake of it.
+We didn't want to add AI just because it's AI.
 We already knew the problems.
 The question was whether new AI capabilities could help solve them in a simpler or faster way.

 We reviewed the biggest pain points — manual flow creation, hard-to-read existing flows, slow error fixing, and difficult discovery — generated ideas, discussed technical limitations, and prioritized the concepts that felt both valuable for users and realistic to build.

-Impact vs Effort matrix mapping the AI ideas we considered — including some we didn't move forward with.
+Impact vs Effort matrix mapping the AI ideas we considered.
+Stars mark the ones we moved forward with.

 What we built